Back to all lessons

 By the end, you should be able to say:

-• Define support vectors and margin in simple language
+• Define support vectors, margin, and separating hyperplane in simple language

-• Explain why a wider margin can improve generalization
+• Explain why a wider margin often improves generalization to new data

-• Compare the SVM idea to logistic regression
+• Compare the SVM mindset with logistic regression and other linear classifiers

 Think about this first